adlnlp/jointNLU_survey/README.md

 # The paper

+In 2022 we published a survey paper in the journal ACM Computing Surveys upon which the tutorial is based.

 The paper can be found here:
 <p><a href="https://doi.acm.org?doi=3547138" title="A Survey of Joint Intent Detection and Slot Filling Models in Natural Language Understanding">A Survey of Joint Intent Detection and Slot Filling Models in Natural Language Understanding</a></p>